Grant Writing 101

 Supporting Documents

 Some documents may be referenced in other areas of the proposal.
 Include them in funder’s requested order.
-Do not include items that are not requested.
+Do not add extra documents.

 - 501(c)(3) IRS tax designation letter